WebexCC-SA/LAB-2310/docs/Excercise1.md

-# Lab 1 - Configure and Debugg Tenant Call Flows
+# Lab 1 - Configure and Debug Tenant Call Flows

 Please use the following credentials to connect to Control Hub and configure Webex Contact Center: